Post a job on Google they said.

 For job seekers, Google for Jobs is an efficient way to find the specific jobs they are looking for, without being fed the superfluous and irrelevant job postings.
 By typing in their desired job description, job openings are delivered quickly to the job seeker:

 Google boasts on its Google for Jobs landing page: “Have your job postings found by millions of job seekers who search on Google every day.”
 Why wouldn’t you post a job on Google?
+That’s obvious.
+But then there’s the next question: how to post on Google for Jobs?

 How to Post a Job on Google